MicrosoftDocs/azure-ai-docs/articles/ai-services/speech-service/video-translation-overview.md

 ## Get started

-To get started with video translation, refer to [video translation in the studio](video-translation-studio.md).
-The video translation API will be available soon.
+To get started with video translation, refer to [How to use video translation](video-translation-get-started.md).

 ## Price